 Mut Gallery’s gate mural.

 We have tiny dogs.
 When the children’s clamor for a dog became too loud to ignore and the guinea pigs as cuddly mammals no longer cut it, I had one criteria – the dog had to have miniscule poop.
 I was not willing to pick up big poop with my hands in public on the streets of New York City.
 In came the Toy Fox Terriers.
 They are small and they are smart, but they are shivery.
 They are cold even in the apartment.
 My daughter had the idea to knit cowls for them and came up with the easy pattern below.
 The dogs wear their cowls all winter in the apartment, they lounge and they sleep in them on bitter nights.
-They wear them instead of coats on balmy days.
+They wear them instead of coats on balmy days in autumn and early spring.

 We use Brown Sheep Lambs Pride Worsted yarn.
-It is 85% wool and 15% mohair very good quality, comes in tons of colors and is very inexpensive for natural fiber.
+It is 85% wool and 15% mohair – very good quality.
+It comes in tons of colors and is very inexpensive for natural fiber.
 This pattern is sized for very small dogs (ours are 6 and 7 pounds), so you should adjust the number of cast on stitches as needed.
 The fit is snug enough so that it doesn’t come off easily but loose enough that they are comfortable hanging out with their cowls on.

 Cast on 26 st. on number 9 needles.